Huanshere/VideoLingo/README.en.md

 ## 🌟 Project Introduction

 VideoLingo is an all-in-one video translation and localization tool designed to generate Netflix-quality subtitles, eliminating stiff machine translations and multi-line subtitles, enabling knowledge sharing across language barriers worldwide.
+Through an intuitive Streamlit web interface, you can complete the entire process from video link to embedded high-quality bilingual subtitles with just a few clicks, easily creating localized videos with Netflix-quality subtitles.

 Key features and functionalities:
+- Uses yt-dlp to download videos from YouTube links

 - Uses WhisperX for word-level timeline subtitle recognition
 - Uses NLP and GPT for subtitle segmentation based on sentence meaning
 - GPT summarizes intelligent terminology knowledge base for context-aware translation
 - Three-step direct translation, reflection, and paraphrasing to eliminate awkward machine translations
-- Netflix-level single-line subtitle length and translation quality
+- Netflix-standard single-line subtitle length and translation quality checks
 - One-click integrated package launch, one-click video production in Streamlit
-- Developer-friendly: Step-by-step structured files for easy customization

-VideoLingo automates video downloading, audio extraction, high-precision speech recognition, subtitle generation, high-quality text translation and alignment, and seamless integration of translated subtitles into the original video.
-With an intuitive Streamlit web interface, you can complete the entire workflow with just a few clicks, easily creating localized videos with Netflix-quality subtitles.

-VideoLingo is also actively developing voice cloning technology, which will soon support video dubbing, further enhancing the localization experience.
-Whether you're a content creator, educator, or someone with multilingual communication needs, VideoLingo can be a powerful assistant, helping you overcome language barriers and connect with global audiences.
+🚧 VideoLingo is also actively developing voice cloning technology, which will soon support video dubbing, further enhancing the localization experience.

 ## 🎥 Demo